-DAS LEI utilise risk scales to ensure the consistent measurement of all identified individual risks.
+DAS LEI uses risk scales to ensure the consistent measurement of all identified individual risks.
 The risk scale scores risks considering the likelihood of materialisation and the potential impacts.
 The consolidated risk profile is also assessed on a quarterly basis by the defined governance structure, through review and challenge of regular risk management information.

-In addition, all risk categories have Board approved Risk Appetite statements which in turn are supported by underlying risk metrics and tolerances.
+In addition, all risk categories have Board-approved Risk Appetite statements which in turn are assessed by monitoring underlying key risk indicators.
 The consolidated risk profile is assessed on a quarterly basis by the defined governance structure, through review and challenge of pre-defined risk management information.